johnhenry/its-thinking/readme.md

 # Its Thinking

-Spinner for Node Terminal Applications
+Spinner module for Node terminal applications

 Fork of [wemakeweb/node-spinner](https://github.com/wemakeweb/node-spinner),
 a port of [visionmedia/go-spin](https://github.com/visionmedia/go-spin) to node.